rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

 Doctrines don’t merge.
 They fork.
 Fragment.
 Fight.

-Civium doesn’t lock beliefs.
+CoCivium doesn’t lock beliefs.
 It tunes models.

 Your God may still be real—but probably not as you were taught.